negomi/react-burger-menu/README.md

 <Menu isOpen={ false } />
 ```

+You can see a more detailed example of how to use `isOpen` [here](https://github.com/negomi/react-burger-menu/wiki/FAQ#i-want-to-control-the-open-state-programmatically-but-i-dont-understand-how-to-use-the-isopen-prop).

-*If you want to render the menu open initially, you will need to set this property in your parent component's `componentDidMount()` function.*
+*Note: If you want to render the menu open initially, you will need to set this property in your parent component's `componentDidMount()` function.*

 #### State change